jeffquinn-msk/valis/README.md

-See documentation for original project at `ReadTheDocs <https://valis.readthedocs.io/en/latest/>`_.
+See documentation for original project at https://valis.readthedocs.io/en/latest/.

 See `examples` for example usage of this fork.